ProfessorBrunner/lcdm-website/content/pages/xprojects/ipbpz.md

 - Extract pixel information from each image and put it on a structured format.
-For example, for a data set containing five filters (or bands), each N x M image will have a five-element vector corresponding to each pixel.
+For example, for a data set containing five filters (or bands), each $N \times M$ image will have a five-element vector corresponding to each pixel.

 - Compute distances and aggregate distance information for each pixel